SumiTomohiko/animator/doc/index.rst

     07-16 04:32:53.450  1199  1212 V nexec client: SlaveHub: the work for the master hub is being processed.

 But sometimes you can not see it.
-In this case, I am guessing that the problem is in `nexec client for Android`_.
+In this case, I am guessing that the problem is in `nexec client for Android`_ which does not finish the service correctly.
 To recover from this phenomenon, stopping `nexec client for Android`_ may be usable with the following steps.

 1. Select "Apps" in the desktop
 2. Select "Settings"